-Grade 12 Students continue recommended course of study for highly competitive colleges and enroll in AP prepared.

-English, AP European History, and/or art, mathematics, and science AP courses provided that they meet the prerequisites.
+Grade 12 Students continue recommended course of study for highly competitive colleges and enroll in AP English, AP European History, and/or art, mathematics, and science AP courses provided that they meet the prerequisites.
 Note: colleges do consider the student's academic performance (letter grade) in AP courses.
-Students should not enroll in AP courses for which they are not
+Students should not enroll in AP courses for which they are not prepared.

-2020-2021 Advanced Placement Offerings
+2021-2022 Advanced Placement Offerings

-CHS Course Title AP Examination Area
+Area AP Examination CHS Course Title